Some links in this post may be affiliate links

 Agapanthus africanus requires pruning to keep it neat, to minimize pests and diseases and to rejuvenate growth.
 Repotting is necessary only when the plant becomes extremely pot-bound as it blooms best when slightly root-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to rotting and death of the plant.
+Ascertain that the soil is free-draining and that the pot has a drainage hole to avoid getting soggy soil as it can lead to rotting and death of the plant.

 Regularly turn the pot to ensure that the Lily of the Nile receives light on all sides for even growth and prevent lopsided growth.

-Average room humidity of 50-55% is ideal for African Lily.
-It has no need for high humidity.
-Ensure that there is good air circulation to prevent fungal diseases.
+Agapanthus africanus thrives in an moderate humidity of 50-55%.
+It has no need for extra humidity.
+Ensure that there is good air circulation to discourage fungal diseases.

 Occasionally clean the leaves by damp wiping with a soft cloth to get rid of dust as well as discourage pests and diseases infestations.